greenboxal/doggohub/doc/user/project/koding.md

-# Koding & GitLab
+# Koding & DoggoHub

-> [Introduced][ce-5909] in GitLab 8.11.
+> [Introduced][ce-5909] in DoggoHub 8.11.

-This document will guide you through using Koding integration on GitLab in detail.
+This document will guide you through using Koding integration on DoggoHub in detail.
 For configuring and installing please follow the [administrator guide](../../administration/integration/koding.md).

-You can use Koding integration to run and develop your projects on GitLab.
+You can use Koding integration to run and develop your projects on DoggoHub.
 This will allow you and the users to test your project without leaving the browser.
 Koding handles projects as stacks which are basic recipes to define your environment for your project.
 With this integration you can automatically